-- ¾ cup pecans or walnuts, chopped (optional)
+- 3/4 cup pecans or walnuts, chopped (optional)

 - Softened butter, for serving

-- Preheat oven to 350 degrees.
+- Prep oven.
+Heat oven to 350 degrees F.

-This bread freezes very well.
+- This bread freezes very well.
 Once the bread has cooled, wrap it tightly with plastic wrap, then wrap it in aluminum foil.
 If the bread was baked in a glass or metal loaf pan, remove the bread from the pan before wrapping it.
 If it was baked in a paper loaf pan, you can leave it in the loaf pan to wrap it.